 If your vehicle becomes stuck in mud, sand, or snow, it can often be moved by a rocking motion.
 Turn your steering wheel right and left to clear the area around the front wheels.
-Then shift back and forth between RE-VERSE and FIRST gear.
+Then shift back and forth between DRIVE and REVERSE.
 Using minimal accelerator pedal pressure to maintain the rocking motion, without spinning the wheels, is most effective.